-The Estuary Program will partner with the San Francisco Estuary Institute (SFEI) to complete a Morro Bay Historical Ecology Study.
+The Estuary Program continued its extensive conservation and restoration efforts with support from BIL funding.
+The organization is partnering with the San Francisco Estuary Institute (SFEI) to complete a Morro Bay Historical Ecology Study.
 The historical ecology research will document landscape conditions prior to recent Euro-American modification, providing foundational information to inform management and restoration planning and enhance climate resilience.
-Primary outcomes of the study will include a well-documented digital map representing the configuration of habitat and channel types present prior to major Euro-American modification of the landscape, and an illustrated report describing early landscape patterns and processes.
-In FY23, the Estuary Program completed development of a subaward agreement, draft scope of work, and contract with the project set to kick-off in fall 2023.
+Primary outcomes of the study will include a well-documented digital map representing the configuration of habitat and channel types present prior to major Euro-American modification of the landscape and an illustrated report describing early landscape patterns and processes.
+In FY23, the Estuary Program completed development of a subaward agreement, draft scope of work, and contract with the project kicking off in fall 2023.
 This effort is anticipated to be a two-year project.

-Staff contracted with the USGS to conduct a robust sea level rise vulnerability assessment and adaptation strategies assessment to inform management actions and provide critical information to stakeholders such as State Parks, City of Morro Bay, and Morro Coast Audubon Society.
+Staff contracted with the United States Geological Survey (USGS) to conduct a robust sea level rise vulnerability assessment and adaptation strategies assessment to inform management actions and provide critical information to stakeholders such as State Parks, City of Morro Bay, and Morro Coast Audubon Society.
 The USGS will work with the Estuary Program to complete this assessment for tidal marsh and transition zone habitats and will leverage existing and new data with innovative modeling efforts.
 Staff completed sediment monitoring including feldspar markers, sediment tiles, and surface elevation tables in the Morro Bay tidal marshes in winter and summer 2023 to inform modeling.
-The USGS modeling effort began in summer 2023 with initial results anticipated to be shared in December 2023.
+The USGS modeling effort began in summer 2023 with initial results anticipated to be shared in December 2024.
+NEP has received additional grant funding from the Restore America's Estuaries Coastal Watershed Grant program to extend the modeling effort to look at modeling of adaptation measures.

-The Estuary Program and the CSLRCD have been collaborating to engage landowners and develop on-farm BMPs across the Morro Bay watershed to improve water quality through reduced sediment and nutrient loading.
-Several high priority projects, including riparian fencing and associated stockwater on upper Los Osos, Chorro, and Warden Creeks, have been developed.
-The project is anticipated to be completed by the end of 2023.
+The Estuary Program and the CSLRCD collaborated to engage landowners and develop on-farm BMPs across the Morro Bay watershed to improve water quality through reduced sediment and nutrient loading.
+Several high priority projects, including riparian fencing and associated stockwater on upper Los Osos, Chorro, and Warden Creeks, were completed.

 Additionally, the Estuary Program has partnered with the CSLRCD to implement projects at Camp SLO Army National Guard Base to address stormwater and soil erosion.
 Bioswales were constructed to capture and infiltrate stormwater while slowing flow to reduce erosion in the current drainages.
 Construction including excavation, grading, and rock structure implementation was completed in August of 2023.
-BIL funding for the CSLRCD will be used to support the final phase of construction and capturing actual implementation elevations and changes through surveys and as-built designs.
+BIL funding for the CSLRCD will be used to support the final phase of construction.
 The survey and as-built designs will capture grading and structure implementation following the ground disturbing activities like heavy equipment operation and prior to vegetation establishment and initial rains.
 During heavy equipment operation, several field changes were required.
-This effort will capture and document those changes and to support future bioswale efforts.
+This effort will capture and document those changes and support future bioswale efforts.

-The Estuary Program is also partnering with Cuesta College's Sustainable Agriculture Program to improve facilities to support the community college's ranch education program that focuses on regenerative agricultural management.
-BIL funds will be used to install approximately 1,900 linear feet of piping to carry water to designated pasture sites for the program.
-Contracting and planning is underway, with implementation expected in 2024.
+The Estuary Program also partnered with Cuesta College's Sustainable Agriculture Program to improve infrastructure to support the community college's ranch education program that focuses on regenerative agricultural management.
+BIL funds were used to install approximately 1,900 linear feet of piping to carry water to designated pasture sites for the program.
+The project was completed in 2024.